Pelvic organ prolapse

 • Weight: Vaginal or uterine prolapse is more common in women who are very overweight.

 It is also thought that the pelvic floor can become weaker due to things like lifting and carrying heavy objects, a chronic cough or frequent constipation.
-But there isn’t much research in this area, so it’s not clear what role these factors play.
-It is also not clear whether surgery to remove the womb (a hysterectomy) increases the risk of prolapse.
-The bladder and bowel are thought to have less support following a hysterectomy, and to be more likely to slip down as a result.
+There isn’t much research in this area, though, so it’s not clear what role these factors play.
+It is also not clear whether surgery to remove the womb (a hysterectomy) increases the risk of other organs dropping down.
+But it's assumed that the bladder and bowel have less support following a hysterectomy, so they're more likely to slip down.

 Prevalence

-In about half of all women, the pelvic floor weakens a little in the course of their life.
-It is estimated that about 3% of women have a prolapse that causes symptoms.
+About half of all women develop mild pelvic floor weakness over the course of their life, but that usually doesn't cause any major problems.
+It is estimated that about 5% of women have a prolapse that causes distressing symptoms.

 Outlook

-There are four general stages of severity, defined by how far the bladder, womb or bowel have dropped down:
+There are four general stages of severity, defined by how far the bladder, womb, vagina or bowel have dropped down:

-• First-degree prolapse: The organs have only slipped down a little.
+• Stage 1: The organs have only slipped down a little.

-• Second-degree prolapse: The organs have slipped down to the level of the vaginal opening.
+• Stage 2: The organs have slipped down to the level of the vaginal opening.

-• Fourth-degree prolapse: More than 1 cm of the vagina or womb is bulging out of the vaginal opening.
+• Stage 4: A large part of the vagina or womb is bulging out of the vaginal opening.

-Most women only have a mild prolapse that may even go away again after a few months or years.
+In most women with a mild prolapse, it doesn't get worse.
+The prolapse may even improve after a few months or years – for example, if it happened while giving birth.
 But it might gradually get worse over time.

-About half of all women who have a mild (first-grade or second-grade) pelvic organ prolapse also leak urine sometimes.
-This kind of unintentional loss of urine is known as stress because it happens when the woman’s bladder is exposed to pressure (“stress”) – for instance when she sneezes, coughs or does sports.
-Women with a third-grade or fourth-grade prolapse are likely to have a different problem: it tends to be difficult for them to empty their bladder because the prolapsed organs may cause the urethra (urine tube) to bend, blocking the flow of urine.
+About half of all women who have a mild (stage 1 or 2) pelvic organ prolapse also leak urine sometimes.
+This unintentional loss of urine is known as stress because it happens when the woman’s bladder is exposed to pressure (“stress”) – for instance, when she sneezes, coughs or does sports.
+Women with a stage 3 or 4 prolapse are more likely to have trouble emptying their bladder.
+This is because the prolapsed organs may cause the urethra (urine tube) to bend, blocking the flow of urine.

 Diagnosis

-Women who have a pelvic organ prolapse often go to see their doctor because they have general abdominal pain or bladder problems.
-Severe cases can already be diagnosed by examining the vagina.
-In order to be able to diagnose milder cases, the doctor feels the abdominal organs with their hands – both from the outside (belly) and from inside the vagina – and examines the vagina with an instrument known as a speculum.
-The position of the organs in the back part of the pelvis can be felt through the anus.
+Women who have a mild pelvic organ prolapse often only find out about it when they go to see their doctor due to general abdominal pain or bladder problems.
+To diagnose milder cases, the doctor feels the pelvic organs with their hands – both from the outside (belly) and from inside the vagina – and examines the vagina with an instrument known as a speculum.
+They can assess the position of the organs in the back part of the pelvis by gently inserting fingers into the anus and feeling the organs through the bowel.
 These examinations are usually enough to diagnose a prolapse and determine how severe it is.

 Prevention

-Regularly doing pelvic floor exercises (sometimes called Kegel exercises) can strengthen the pelvic floor muscles and the pelvic floor.
+Regularly doing pelvic floor exercises (also called Kegel exercises) can help to strengthen the muscles in the pelvis and stabilize the pelvic floor.
 Special postnatal exercises can help your pelvic floor to recover after giving birth.
-Doctors sometimes recommend that you avoid lifting or carrying heavy objects, in order to rest the pelvic floor.
+Doctors sometimes recommend that you avoid lifting or carrying heavy objects, in order to go easy on your pelvic floor.
 If someone has a chronic cough or regular constipation, treating that condition is also thought to help reduce pelvic floor problems.
 But there isn’t enough good research in this area to know whether these measures or losing weight can actually prevent prolapse.

 Treatment

-The choice of treatment will mainly be based on the severity of symptoms rather than how far the organs have slipped down.
+The choice of treatment will mainly be based on whether symptoms occur rather than how far the organs have slipped down.
 The most suitable treatment will depend on things like

 • which symptoms you would like to improve and how distressing they are,

-• whether she still wants to have children,
+• whether you still want to have children,

-• whether she would like to keep her womb,
+• whether you would like to keep your womb,

 • which organ has dropped down, and how much,